 I am absolutely delighted that the manuscript I’ve been working on for the past several years has found a home with University of Minnesota Press.
 The previous Humanities Editor, Danielle Kasprzak, showed interest in my project quite a while back and we talked regularly at conferences.
 One of her last actions before leaving the Press was to set up my book contract.
 So as of September of 2019 I have been contracted with the press for Movement, Measurement, Sensation: How We Became Sensory-Motor.
-I plan to submit the manuscript early in 2020.
+The manuscript was submitted in May 2020, and fingers crossed will appear in Spring this year.

 Here is a brief overview: